Follow TV Tropes

 • Adaptation Expansion: Lots, when updating a 28-minute short to a 129-minute movie.
 Notably, the entire Army of the Twelve Monkeys plot is new to the movie.

-• Adaptation Title Change: AS mentioned above, the movie is an American remake of the 1962 French short film La Jetée.
+• Adaptation Title Change: The movie is an American remake of the 1962 French short film La Jetée.

 • Air-Vent Passageway: The absurdity of this in real life is lampshaded when Cole vanishes from a locked room, the only other exit from which is an air vent that has not been forced open and into which he could not possibly fit.